Chart Color Schemes

 Williamtown - Medowie - Karuah's population is slightly older than the national pattern

-The median age in Williamtown-Medowie-Karuah is 40 years, which is slightly below the Rest of NSW average of 43 but above the Australian median of 38.
-The percentage of people aged 5-14 locally is notably higher at 13.5%, compared to the Rest of NSW average, while those aged 85 and over are under-represented at 1.5%.
-Between the 2021 Census and present, the proportion of people aged 75-84 has increased from 5.7% to 6.7%, while the percentage of those aged 5-14 has decreased from 14.9% to 13.5%.
-By 2041, population forecasts indicate significant growth in the 25-34 age group, with an increase of 1,116 people (61%) from 1,816 to 2,933.
+The median age in the area of Williamtown-Medowie-Karuah is 40 years, which is slightly below Rest of NSW's average of 43 but above Australia's median of 38.
+The percentage of individuals aged 5-14 in this area is notably higher at 13.5%, compared to the Rest of NSW average, while those aged 85 and above are under-represented at 1.5%.
+Between the 2021 Census and the present day, the proportion of people aged 75 to 84 has increased from 5.7% to 6.7%, while the percentage of individuals aged 5-14 has decreased from 14.9% to 13.5%.
+Population projections for 2041 indicate significant demographic shifts in Williamtown-Medowie-Karuah, with the 25-34 age group expected to grow substantially by 61%, increasing from 1,816 to 2,933 people.